dboland77/forum-post-analysis/README.md

 # Visualising forum posts (Topic analysis output)

+This application retrieves user posts from a fake message board.

+The posts have already been evaluated for "likely topics" with likelihood distribution available.

+The application groups the data by month and stores the three topics most frequently encountered.

+These topics are displayed in a stacked bar chart by month.

+## Tech stack
+GraphQL API

+Apollo client to query

+React frontend

+Javascript for data retrieval and manipulation utility functions

+d3-time-format for time and date formatting

+VisX for data visualisation

+CSS for styling (inline and modular)

 ## Assumptions
+1. The topic with the highest probability from the likelihood distribution is the one to assign as the topic for that post.

-If there are less than three topics in a month I do not show the month I assign the topic with the highest probability from the likelihood distribution to the post
+2. If there are less than three topics in a month then that month should be excluded from the output.

+3. Just one data visualisation and query are required.

 ## Steps